 The epidemiology, clinical manifestations, pathologic features, diagnosis, and management of BPDCN will be presented here.
 Chronic NK cell lymphocytosis and NK cell large granular lymphocyte leukemia are described separately.
 (See "Natural killer (NK) cell large granular lymphocyte leukemia".)

 Blastic plasmacytoid dendritic cell neoplasm (BPDCN) is a rare hematologic neoplasm and the exact incidence is unknown.
-Fewer than 50 cases are diagnosed in the United States annually .
+The precise incidence of BPDCN is difficult to estimate due to constantly changing nomenclature and lack of precise defining criteria prior to the 2008 WHO classification system.
 BPDCN represent 0.7 percent of primary cutaneous skin lymphomas .
 However, cutaneous lymphoma registries likely underestimate the true incidence of BPDCN because a small but significant proportion of patients present without skin lesions .

 BPDCN occurs in all races and all geographic locations; however, there are few data regarding whether the incidence varies by ethnicity or geography.
 BPDCN has been described in all age groups, but is most common in adults [3,5,6]; the majority of patients are older adults and the median age at diagnosis is 65 to 67 years.
 There is a modest male predominance with a male to female ratio of approximately 2.5:1.